MdSamsuzzohaShayon/youthspike-event-management/README.md

  - **Captain**
  - Send welcome email to all of our captains
- - If a round has been submitted he can not re-rank his players
  - When login as captain show name of the team of which I am captain of

  - **Event**